Trebor-Huang/history/README.md

 [![CC BY-NC-SA 4.0][cc-by-nc-sa-shield]][cc-by-nc-sa]

+An overview of the history of type theory, mainly for mathematicians.

+**You can download the artifacts at [the actions tab](https://github.com/Trebor-Huang/history/actions).**

-Coursework, abstract due Jan 8, paper due Feb 18. (...)
+This is my coursework, abstract due Jan 8, paper due Feb 18.
 I plan to expand this even more after I submit a version for coursework.
 Suggestions are welcome!
 PR's are welcome but they should be after I submit the work, probably.

-You can download the artifacts at [the actions tab](https://github.com/Trebor-Huang/history/actions).

 ## TODO